PMA365/PMA365/README.md

 - 🚀 I’m currently working on **My website**

 - 🌱 I’m currently learning **[ C & JS ]**

+- 🥅 2025 Goals: Learn more about Cybersecurity

+- ⚡ Keep it <ins>**PMA**</ins> all the <ins>**365**</ins> days of the year

+- 🏷️ Feel free to use my banner, I have made it with vectors, so don't worry about image quality

 - 🤣 Fun fact **My girlfriend argued that I care more about programming job than her.
 I told her she is the #1 thing I care about ❤️**

-- 🥅 2025 Goals: Learn more about Cybersecurity

-- ⚡ Keep it <ins>**PMA**</ins> all the <ins>**365**</ins> days of the year

-- 🏷️ Feel free to use my banner, I have made it with vectors, so don't worry about image quality.

 <!-- - 💬 Ask me about **NUXT** -->